ssunkissed/ssunkissed/README.md

-⊱  ۫ ׅ ✧ I'm a multishipper, but my mains are: Paycheck/pizzadebt, noob666, 1xdoe, azuretime, adminvirus, doublefedora, ichance, ellertrapped, frozendebt
+⊱  ۫ ׅ ✧ I'm a multishipper, but my mains are: Paycheck / pizzadebt / doublefedora / frozen debt / 1xdoe / adminvirus